FeatheredHwang/zettel-join/README.md

 1. support markdown files (Typora-flavour preferred)
 2. support Math Blocks indicated by '$$', which will be added to cloze deletion.
 3. support Images which is stored locally and will be added to media folder.
+4. allow emojifying content such as: `it's raining :cat:s and :dog:s!`

 ## Develop Guide